noveoko/YoutubeOutliers/readme.md

 >>> [the list](sorted.md)

-## Every PERSON mentioned across all CoffeeZilla episodes
+## PERSON entities on CoffeeZilla episodes

 At first I thought there would be a wealth of names on the CoffeeZilla playlists.
 I used SPACY to try to extract PERSON entities but it's not very good and extracted many random names and mistook name of non-persons for PERSON type.
 So this is a work in progress for sure.
 Perhaps such a list could be used in the future to improve the model.